expo/expo/docs/versions/unversioned/guides/building-standalone-apps.rst

   tells Exponent what Exponent runtime version to use, which corresponds to a React Native version.

+There are other options you might want to add to ``exp.json``.
+We have only covered what is required.
+See :ref:`Configuration with exp.json <exp>` for the full spec.

 3. Start the build
 """"""""""""""""""